NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added more presets: Cage Ellipse, Ellipse, Gaps, Islands, and Qbert.
 - Removed presets: Default Flat, Full, and Void (as they are now redundant).
 - Renamed and fixed some older presets.
+- Added ability to rotate and flip the arena.

 **Note:** Version 1 is discontinued.
 If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.